 Accounts receivable are carried at the original invoice amount less allowance for doubtful receivables which is recognized in an amount equal to the estimated probable losses net of recoveries when deemed necessary.
 The allowance is based on an assessment of specific identifiable troubled customer accounts considered at risk or uncollectible, an analysis of historical bad debt experience, and expected future write-offs.

-The Company typically gets paid upon shipment or in advance of order completion and has not recorded an allowance for doubtful accounts at or for the years ended December 31, 2020 and 2019, respectively.
+The Company typically gets paid upon shipment or in advance of order completion and has not recorded an allowance for doubtful accounts at or for the years ended on March 31, 2021 and December 31, 2020, respectively.

 Inventory